 You might wonder how a racing dog would be good for a lazy owner.
 Contrary to what many believe, Greyhounds are actually not high-energy dogs.
 Most Greyhounds are couch potatoes that enjoy loafing around with their owners.
 They do enjoy daily walks and the occasional chance to run, but they don't need a large amount of exercise.

 In general, Greyhounds tend to be easy to handle and very responsive to training.
 At a typical weight range of 60 to 80 pounds, the Greyhound is great for those who want a larger dog (but not a giant dog).
 Most Greyhounds have overall good health.
+If you appreciate the personality and looks of a Greyhound but would prefer a smaller dog, consider a Whippet.

 03 of 09